drbean/curriculum/speaking/test/structure/slides.md

 ⇒ Not a good grade, might even fail

-## Moral of the story: test success ≠ life success
+## Moral of the story: test success does not equal life success

 Success on tests or at college does not translate into success in life, or in a career.